nchilla/nsfp-website/readme.md

 ## Notes:

+### Wordpress plugins that will break the site if deactivated

+**Advanced Custom Fields** is used to fetch data for the Live Blog updates and other posts.

+**Co-Authors Plus** is self explanatory.
+It is used in the new post template's php gets.
+Look for `get_coauthors($thepost);`

+**Really Simple SSL** is self explanatory.

 ### The Live Blog

 The live blog is built as a custom single page (page-19929.php) in Wordpress.
-It has three sections, which our edited in different areas:
+It has three sections, which are edited in different areas:

 **Live Updates** uses a custom post type added through functions.php.
 Look for the `create_post_wp_covid()` and `add_action( 'init', 'create_post_wp_covid' );` functions.